-There may be a number of reasons why you would need to clone a WordPress post or page.
+There may be a number of reasons for wanting to copy WordPress posts and pages.

-If you run a web-based store, most of your store pages will most likely have the same layout and similar content.
-For this reason, great WordPress e-commerce themes are designed to let you easily duplicate store product pages …
+If you run a web-based store, most of your store pages will probably have the same layout and similar information.
+For this reason, great WordPress e-commerce themes let you easily copy store product pages …

-(Many WordPress e-commerce themes let you easily duplicate store product pages)
+(Many WordPress e-commerce themes allow you to easily clone your shop’s product pages)

-By default, however, WordPress doesn’t provide a simple way to copy a post or page …
+By default, WordPress doesn’t provide a simple way to copy a page or post …

-(WordPress doesn’t provide a simple way to copy a page or post)
+(WordPress doesn’t provide a simple way to duplicate a post or page)

-If you lack code editing skills, the easiest way to clone a post or page on your WordPress site is to use plugins.
+If you lack technical skills, the easiest way to clone a post or page in WordPress is to use a cloning plugin.

-WordPress makes available a number of plugins you can use to copy posts and pages.
-Many cloning plugins are free and some offer free editions with options to upgrade to paid versions, which give you access to additional features.
+WordPress makes available several plugins you can use to copy posts and pages.
+Many cloning plugins are free and some offer free versions with paid upgrades, giving you access to additional features.

-With WordPress, cloning is not just restricted to pages and posts.
-You can also duplicate custom post types, create web page templates for others, and even copy your entire website or blog.
+With WordPress, cloning is not just restricted to posts and pages.
+You can also duplicate custom post types, create web page templates for others, and even copy your entire web site.

-Let’s take a look at how to use one of many great WordPress post/page cloning plugins.
+Let’s take a look at how to use one of many great available cloning plugins.

-This plugin allows you to clone a page or post or edit it as a new draft.
-Clicking ‘Clone’ will duplicate the pages or posts without opening them.
-Clicking ‘New Draft’ will copy the pages/posts and also open these in the 'Page/Post Edit’ screen for you.
+Duplicate Post gives you the option to clone posts or pages, or edit these as a new draft.
+Clicking ‘Clone’ duplicates your page/post without opening it.
+Clicking ‘New Draft’ will copy your pages/posts and also open these for you in the 'Post/Page Edit’ screen.

-The plugin not only copies the post/page content, it also copies the post or page fields and settings.
+Duplicate Post not only copies the content, it also copies the page or post fields and settings.

 For more details, go here}:

-You can install this WordPress plugin directly from your WordPress dashboard.
+You can install the plugin manually, or install it directly from your WP dashboard.

-To install the plugin from your WordPress dashboard, do the following:
+To install a page/post cloning plugin from your dashboard, do the following:

-This brings you to the WordPress Plugins screen …
+This brings up the WordPress Plugins area …

-Here you can search for, upload, and install plugins.
-Type in a search term into the ‘keyword’ field (e.g. “clone“, “clone pages“, etc.) …
+In this panel, you can search for, upload, and install plugins.
+Type in a search term into the ‘keyword’ field (e.g. “clone“, “clone posts“, etc.) …

-Once you have installed and activated your plugin, the next step is to configure the plugin’s settings …
+Once you have installed and activated the plugin, the next step is to configure its settings …

 (Duplicate Post plugin activated)

-You can configure the settings from the Plugins section by clicking on the ‘Settings’ link below the plugin name …
+You can configure the plugin’s settings from the Plugins section by clicking on ‘Settings’ below the plugin name …

-You can also get to the plugin’s settings by going to the Dashboard and clicking on Settings > Duplicate Post …
+You can also get to the plugin’s settings by logging into your WordPress dashboard, then going to the main navigation menu and choosing Settings > Duplicate Post …

-Configure your settings and click the ‘Save Changes’ button to update your changes …
+Configure your plugin settings and click ‘Save Changes’ to update your settings …

 For more details, go here}:

-Next time you go into your Posts or Pages screen, you should see enabling you to duplicate your post/page …
+Now, when you go into your Posts or Pages screen, you will see a link allowing you to duplicate your page/post …

-If you click ’Clone’, your post/page will be duplicated, but it won’t be published.
+When you click the ‘Clone’ link, the page/post will be duplicated, but it won’t be published.
 Instead, it will be saved as a draft.
-Clicking ‘New Draft’, and open it in the Page/Post editor …
+Clicking the ‘New Draft’ link will also duplicate your post/page and open it in the Post/Page editor …

-Normally, when you duplicate pages and posts, the number “2” is added to the end of the slug …
+Normally, when posts or pages are cloned, WordPress adds a “2” to the end of the URL …

-Unless your plan is to split the content into parts, you should consider editing the page’s title and your page URL.
+Unless you intend to split the content into parts, you should consider modifying the title of your page and your page URL.

-If you need help editing pages/posts and understanding how permalinks work, see the “Related Articles And Tutorials section below.
+If you need help editing posts/pages and understanding how permalinks work, see the “Related Articles And Tutorials section below.

 Congratulations!
-Now you know how to clone WordPress pages and posts.
+Now you know how to copy a post or page in WordPress.

-For a better understanding of using posts, refer to the articles and tutorials below:
+For a better understanding of using posts in WordPress, see the articles and tutorials below:

-- Using Permalinks To Improve Your WordPress SEO
+- How To Improve Your WordPress SEO Using SEO-Friendly URLs